 InterContinental Hotels & Resorts used PPC advertising to promote its hotels in Japan.
 The campaign targeted people searching for travel-related keywords on Google and included ad copy highlighting the benefits of staying at an InterContinental hotel, such as luxurious accommodations and personalized service.
 The campaign resulted in a 115% increase in conversions and a 70% decrease in cost per acquisition (CPA).

 Four Seasons Hotels and Resorts

 Four Seasons Hotels and Resorts used PPC advertising to promote its hotels in Europe.
 The campaign targeted people searching for specific travel-related keywords, such as “luxury hotels in Paris” and “spa hotels in Florence.”
-The campaign included ad copy highlighting the unique features of each hotel, such as Michelin-starred restaurants and world-class spas.
-The campaign resulted in a 57% increase in click-through rate (CTR) and a 31% increase in bookings compared to the previous year.
+It included ad copy highlighting the unique features of each hotel, such as Michelin-starred restaurants and world-class spas.
+Overall the effort resulted in a 57% increase in click-through rate (CTR) and a 31% increase in bookings compared to the previous year.

 Hilton Hotels & Resorts

 Hilton Hotels & Resorts used PPC advertising to promote its hotels in Orlando, Florida.
 The campaign targeted people who had recently searched for flights to Orlando and included ad copy highlighting the benefits of staying at a Hilton hotel, such as free breakfast, shuttle service to theme parks, and exclusive discounts for Hilton Honors members.
 The campaign resulted in a 45% increase in click-through rate (CTR) and a 32% increase in bookings compared to the previous year.
 Hilton also saw a 12% increase in revenue per available room

 To get the most out of your PPC advertising campaigns, there are some best practices you should follow.